 Partner at Fluet Huber + Hoang

-Mr. White’s litigation and appellate expertise spans the range of state and federal venues in several states through the United States Supreme Court.
-Mr. White also provides clients with broad experience at all stages of litigation and alternative dispute resolution, as well as regulatory inquiries.
-He has experience in government investigations, discrimination claims, constitutional matters, securities claims, white collar matters, bankruptcies, employment litigation, as well as a number of other civil matters.
-He has also advised state and local law enforcement, social services, and education chief executives on public school safety issues.
-Mr. White has served as counsel for plaintiffs and defendants.
+White’s litigation and appellate expertise spans the range of state and federal venues in several states through the United States Supreme Court.
+He also provides clients with broad experience at all stages of litigation and alternative dispute resolution, as well as, regulatory inquiries.
+He has experience in government investigations, discrimination claims, constitutional matters, securities claims, white collar matters, bankruptcies, employment litigation, and a number of other civil matters.
+He has also advised state and local law enforcement, social services, and education chief executives on public school safety issues, and as a counsel for plaintiffs and defendants.